Furaha/vagrant/README.md

 Postgresql 9.3 is installed by default.

-Also creates a `rails` user that can be used in your rails `config/database.yaml` to create/manage your rails DB.
+Also creates a `rails` user with password `railspass` that can be used in your rails `config/database.yaml` to create/manage your rails DB.

 ## dotfiles